SnehaBakshi14/BharatFD-Multilingual-FAQ-System/README.md

 ## Configuration

-Set the following environment variables in a `.env` file:
+Set up the following environment variables in a `.env` file:

 ```
 DJANGO_SECRET_KEY=your_secret_key